MariPeshko/42_Philosophers/README.md

 * `int	ft_fork(t_philo *philo)`
 * `int	ft_think(t_philo *philo)`

-<br />`In routine() all even philosophers start later than all odd ones.
+<br />In routine() all even philosophers start later than all odd ones.<br />
 `if (philo->philo_id % 2 == 0)
 		ft_usleep(5);`
-<br />`ft_fork() has diferrent logic in taking forks for even and odd philosophers.
+<br />`ft_fork()` has diferrent logic in taking forks for even and odd philosophers.
-<br />`ft_think()  is used to delay a philosopher before he takes a fork, so that he doesn't get there early and steal it from another philosopher who waited longer.
+<br />`ft_think()`  is used to delay a philosopher before he takes a fork, so that he doesn't get there early and steal it from another philosopher who waited longer.
 This prevents some philosopher from waiting too long for his fork and dying.

 ### The program input:
 `./philo`